buttermilk-crypto/b2/bracket-properties/README.md

 core java(tm) implementation such as retention of order and UTF-8 support.
 If you can think of something you wish java(tm) properties files could do better, chances are bracket-properties already has it.

 This version is a complete rewrite and the API has changed quite a bit from 1.x.
+Requires Java 8.

 ## Get It